zio/zio/docs/howto/migrate/migration-guide.md

       >
       > Module Pattern 2.0 supports the idea of _Separated Interface_, but it doesn't enforce us grouping them into different packages and modules.
 The decision is up to us, based on the complexity and requirements of our application.

    2. **Decoupling Interfaces from Implementation** — Assume we have a complex application, and our interface is `Logging` with different implementations that potentially depend on entirely different modules.
-Putting service builders in the service definition means anyone depending on the service definition needs to depend on all the dependencies of all the implementations, which is not a good practice.
+Putting providers in the service definition means anyone depending on the service definition needs to depend on all the dependencies of all the implementations, which is not a good practice.

-    In Module Pattern 2.0, service builders are defined in the implementation's companion object, not in the interface's companion object.
-So instead of calling `Logging.live` to access the live implementation we call `LoggingLive.serviceBuilder`.
+    In Module Pattern 2.0, providers are defined in the implementation's companion object, not in the interface's companion object.
+So instead of calling `Logging.live` to access the live implementation we call `LoggingLive.provider`.

 4. **Accessor Methods** — The new pattern reduced one level of indirection on writing accessor methods.
 So instead of accessing the environment (`ZIO.access/ZIO.accessM`) and then retrieving the service from the environment (`Has#get`) and then calling the service method, the _Module Pattern 2.0_ introduced the `ZIO.serviceWith` that is a more concise way of writing accessor methods.
 For example, instead of `ZIO.accessM(_.get.log(line))` we write `ZIO.serviceWith(_.log(line))`.